North Coast Route - Olympic Wilderness

 General elevation trend: Flat with steep overland trails

-River crossings: The Ozette River should be forded at Low tide.
-It may be impassable in winter and during periods of heavy rain.
-Other coastal creeks may be difficult to cross during periods of heavy rain.
-Log jams may be very slippery and hazardous.
+River crossings: The Ozette River should be forded at low tide.
+It may be impassable in the shoulder seasons and winter and/or during periods of heavy rain.
+Other coastal creeks to be difficult to cross during periods of heavy rain as well.

 Unique features: Ocean views, eagle watching, seastacks, arches